 The following DMI fungicides are used in banana cropping: bitertanol, difenoconazole, epoxiconazole, fenbuconazole, myclobutanil, propiconazole, tebuconazole, tetraconazole, triadimenol.

-Shifting of DMI sensitivity over the baseline sensitivity has been further observed between 2007 and 2009 and the reported levels were still low in Ecuador, moderate in Honduras, Colombia and Guatemala and high in Costa Rica.
-Few data were reported from Panama and Belize.
+Shifting of DMI sensitivity over the baseline sensitivity has been observed until 2009 and has since been stabilized in Ecuador, Colombia, Guatemala, Costa Rica and the Philippines.